mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 A few months ago, a user contributed a small change to an open-source project I maintain.
 I gave them feedback within hours, but they promptly disappeared.
 I checked again a few days later, and there was still no response.

 Six weeks later, the mysterious developer reappeared to submit their revisions.
 While I appreciated their effort, the lag between rounds of review had doubled my workload.
-Not only did I have to re-read their code, but I also had to re-read my feedback to bring back the state of the discussion.
+Not only did I have to re-read their code, but I also had to re-read my feedback to bring back to mind the state of the discussion.
 Had they followed up within a day or two, I wouldn't have had to do all that extra work.

 {{<img src="effort-graph.jpg">}}

 A six-week pause is extreme, but I frequently see long, unnecessary delays among teammates.
 Someone sends out a changelist for review, receives feedback, then puts it on the back burner for a week because another task distracted them.

 In addition to the time lost in restoring context, half-finished changelists increase complexity.
-It's harder for everyone to keep track of what's already merged and what's in-flight.
+They make it harder for everyone to keep track of what's already merged and what's in-flight.
 With more partially-complete changelists, there are more merge conflicts, and nobody likes fixing those.

 Once you send your code out, driving the review to completion should be your highest priority.
 Delays on your end waste time for your reviewer and increase complexity for your whole team.